danth/axyn/README.md

 - It contains some text
 - It does not look like a bot command
 - It was sent by a human user
+- The author has enabled learning
 - The channel does not have `spam`, `command` or `meme` in its name
-- The learning setting is enabled
 - It is a reply, or Axyn can find a message which:
   - Contains some text
   - Is directly above this message